picosonic/js13k-2024/devdiary/diary.md

 Added some levels made by Ethan and Amelie, then brought the total number of levels up to 25.

+Added music unlock, for when the browser doesn't think the audio context was created by a user action??!?

 Still only 8.6k - hmmmm :)